 March-May 2021 - managed to persuade Amazon to make the novel available for free and with the help of some book promo services, got just over 2000 downloads of the Kindle edition (at some point in Autumn 2021, Amazon increased the price back to £0.99 - although by this time, the effect of the book promos had largely worn off).

 June 2021 - finally got around to doing a paperback edition of my novel.

 February 2022 - So, has it been worth it?
-Well, over time, my novel has garnered a reasonable number of positive reviews and now has over 9000 downloads on Smashwords, plus a further 2000 odd on Amazon.
-On Smashwords, the short stories have had between 600 and 2385 downloads to date (depending on the title and how long it's been available), together with some positive reviews as well.
+Well, over time, my novel has garnered a reasonable number of positive reviews and now has over 9100 downloads on Smashwords, plus a further 2000 odd on Amazon.
+On Smashwords, the short stories have had between 674 and 2392 downloads to date (depending on the title and how long it's been available), together with some positive reviews as well.
 I've probably had a few thousand more downloads in total via other sites such as Feedbooks (now defunct) and Obooko, plus downloads in the low hundreds via Apple iBooks, Barnes & Noble and Kobo (I use Smashwords to distribute to these platforms).
 Of course, it's unlikely that all those people who downloaded my stuff have actually read it - but it's a lot better than I expected when I started out (and making it free has meant that I haven't had to invest loads of time in promotion).